iamdtang/skaterdav85.github.io/_posts/2015-01-19-unit-testing-singletons.md

 };
 ```

 First we'll allow the name and logged-in time to be set.
 This data could come from the server on page load.
 We'll also implement an `isLoggedIn()` method that returns either true or false.
+Now let's look at a unit test for `isLoggedIn()`.

 ```js
 describe('User', function() {